top of page

 To post or not to post?
 How to woo your audience on social media

-On the heels of Valentine's Day, our social inboxes and feeds were full of red hearts, roses and bold declarations of love, not necessarily from lovers and admirers but from insurance companies, car dealerships and real estate agencies, to name a few.
+On the heels of Valentine's Day, our social inboxes and feeds were full of red hearts, roses and bold declarations of love, not necessarily from lovers and admirers but from insurance companies, car dealerships and real estate agencies.
 Awkward.

 Whether it is Valentine's Day, Easter, or just an ordinary working day, many businesses ritually skate the thin line between cute and cringe.
 We often see posts that lack thought and feel last-minute at best.